AdamClements/latest-clojure-libraries/README.md

 M-x insert-clojars

-It will then ask you for "Library name:" (e.g. incanter), and whether you want to attempt to add it to the classpath of your current repl.
-If you want to make use of this feature, you need pomegranate on your classpath.
+It will then ask you for "Library name:" (e.g. incanter), and whether you want to attempt to add it to the classpath of your currently running repl.
+It will then insert theh dependency vector with the latest version number at your current cursor position.

+To make use of the feature which injects the library into the current repl, you need pomegranate on your classpath.
 You can add this in your .lein/profiles.clj and it will be available everywhere (leiningen 2).

     {:user {:dependencies [[com.cemerick/pomegranate "0.0.13"]]}}

 ### Disclaimers: